-Concurrent mitigation is where the permittee performs the compensation after the permit is issued and concurrently with when impacts occur.
+Concurrent mitigation is when the permittee performs the compensation after the permit is issued and at the time of the impacts.
+It may occur at the site of the permitted impacts or at an off-site location, usually within the same watershed or sub-drainage basin to support a watershed approach.
 The permittee is responsible for implementation and success of the compensation.

-Concurrent mitigation may occur at the site of the permitted impacts or at an off-site location, usually within the same watershed or sub-drainage basin.
-Although concurrent mitigation occurs at the same time as wetland impacts, temporal loss of wetland functions will nevertheless result.
+Wetland compensatory mitigation sites take time to develop.
+Temporal loss of wetland functions is unavoidable even though concurrent mitigation occurs at the time of impact.
 It can take from five to over 100 years for the compensation site to mature and replace functions or provide similar functions.
-In addition, there is a risk that the compensatory mitigation site will fail to develop as wetland area, provide the planned wetland functions, or both.
-Therefore, the amount of compensation the agencies require is almost always greater than the area of impact (i.e., greater than a 1:1 ratio).
+In addition, there is a risk that the compensatory mitigation site will fail to provide the required amount of wetland area, the planned wetland functions, or both.
+Therefore, the amount of compensation required by the agencies is almost always greater than the area of impact (i.e., greater than a 1:1 ratio).